merhmood/otaku/README.md

-# A react application demonstrating react helmet
+# An application for event ads and tickets